Graylog2/graylog2-server/graylog2-web-interface/src/components/common/Wizard.md

 ```

-Using `Wizard` as controlled component:
+Using `Wizard` as controlled component with no previous/next buttons:
 ```js
 const createReactClass = require('create-react-class');